Chapter 8 - Notetaking Services and Options

 Livescribe Smartpen

-The Livescribe Smartpen is a writing tool that records spoken words and synchronizes them with notes written on special paper.
+1. The Livescribe Smartpen is a writing tool that records spoken words and synchronizes them with notes written on specialized paper provided by DAS.
 A student can record everything an instructor says and then replay any part of it later by tapping the pen's tip to the word on the paper.
-Below is information about the two option.
-The Bluetooth capable Smartpen has a high-speed infrared camera in the smartpen that helps to capture everything it writes on Livescribe special paper.

 Student Responsibilities

-• Students should make their request using DAS Student Online Services Login to use a Livescribe Smartpen software at least one week before the start of the term.
+• Students should make their request using DAS Student Portal to use the Livescribe Smartpen software at least one week before the start of the term.

 • Requests for Livescribe Smartpens are processed in the order that they are received.